xhafan/coreddd/README.md

-CoreDdd - .net library helping with DDD and CQRS on your project
+Set of open-source .NET libraries helping with DDD and CQRS

 Download from nuget: https://www.nuget.org/packages/CoreDdd